zoxpx/pxdocs/content/cloud-references/deployment-arch/_index.md

 {{<info>}}
 **NOTE:**
-There is a hard limit of 128 remote connections for remote connections from storageless nodes.
+There is a license limit of 256 for remote connections from storageless nodes.
 {{</info>}}

 ## Approach B: Hyperconverged Storage and Compute clusters